-Shortly after we left the canal, the captain of the boat told us the exact route where we’re going.
+Shortly after we left the canal, the captain of the boat told us the exact route where we were going.
 Our journey basically led us to the other side of the lake where we made a short stop in Illmitz.

 On the way there, he told us some very interesting and worth-knowing facts about the lake itself.
 For example, I learned about the different animal species that live hidden in the reed or about the Neusiedler See-Seewinkel National Park in detail.

 Shortly after, we arrived at Illmitz harbor where many people left the boat.
-However, the captain told us that it’s not the usual case.
+However, the captain told us that it was not the usual case.
 Normally the boat continues its journey without stopping somewhere.

 Our Way Back to Mörbisch Harbor